Akosombo Dam: Design

 The dam is 660 m long and 114 m high, comprising a high rock-fill embankment dam.
 It has a base width of 366 m and a structural volume of 7900000 m3.
 The reservoir created by the dam, Lake Volta, has a capacity of 148 km3 and a surface area of 8502 km2.
 The lake is 400 km long.
 Maximum lake level is 84.73 m and minimum is 73.15 m.
 On the east side of the dam are two adjacent spillways that can discharge about 34000 m3/s of water.
 Each spillway contains six 11.5 m-wide and 13.7 m-tall steel floodgates.

 The dam's power plant contains six 170 MW Francis turbines.
 Each turbine is supplied with water via a 112–116 m long and 7.2 m diameter penstock with a maximum of 68.8 m of hydraulic head afforded.

 The final proposal outlined the building of an aluminum smelter at Tema, a dam constructed at Akosombo to power the smelter, and a network of power lines installed through southern Ghana.
 The aluminum smelter was expected to eventually provide the revenue necessary for establishing local bauxite mining and refining, which would allow aluminum production without importing foreign alumina.
-Development of the aluminum industry within Ghana was dependent upon the proposed hydroelectric power.
+The development of the aluminum industry within Ghana was dependent upon the proposed hydroelectric power.
 The proposed project's aluminum smelter was overseen by the American company Kaiser Aluminum and is operated by Valco.
 The smelter received its financial investment from Valco shareholders, with the support of the Export-Import Bank of the United States.
-However, Valco did not invest without first requiring insurances from Ghana's government, such as company exemptions from taxes on trade and discounted purchases of electricity.
+However, Valco did not invest without first requiring assurances from Ghana's government, such as company exemptions from taxes on trade and discounted purchases of electricity.
 The estimated total cost of the project was $258 million.